ezhuchko/re-sharp-smt/README.md

 Listed below is a brief description of each file of the formalization.

-- `EBA` : main definitons about Effective Boolean Algebras (EBA).
+- `EBA` : main definitions about Effective Boolean Algebras (EBA).
 The EBA is implemented in Lean as a type class.
-The assumption on the EBA is introduced at the begining of the files with a variable command.
+The assumption on the EBA is introduced at the beginning of the files with a variable command.
 - `Span` : main definitions and lemmas about spans.
 - `TTerm`: main definitions and lemmas about transition terms.